-The following page will help you through the process of finding a new chez toi and moving in.
+Students may also decide rent through other organisations.
+The following information will help those in this case through the process of finding a new chez soi and moving in.

 Tips for renting in Paris